danReynolds/Psych306/intro.md

 Best you can do is decide on a **criterion** level of response, an internal threshold that is set by the observer.
 If it sounds louder than that criterion, than it is indeed a stimulus, and not noise.

+Halfway between peaks is where you're not sure, closer to the phone peak than the shower peak is where you get a hit, versus a miss.

 By knowing hte relationship of hits to false alarms, can develop a **sensitivity measure** known as d-prime.

+**Sensitivity** = how well you can tell between the presence and absence of a signal

 Two curves, noise and signal plus noise, difference between peaks is the sensitivity.

 Now if you're waiting for an important call, can't be better, but can shift criterion, to catch more calls even if you get more false alarms too because of lower criterion.
+Adapt criterion with cost.

+Can change criterion as a result of fear, coffee, etc. Criterion changes with cancer, for example.

 If you plot false alarms against hits for different criterion values, you get a **receiver operating characteristic (ROC)** curve.

 ## Fourier Analysis

 Air pressure in a sine wave changes sinusoidally.
 Any complex sound can be broken down into individual sine wave components that can be analyzed.

+And can break into components and reconstruct these waves.
+Can add some to get superposition, cancellation.

 ## Doctrine of Specific Nerve Energies